 Business attire in the UAE is generally formal.
 Women should dress modestly, keeping arms and legs covered.
-Traditional Muslim attire is not necessary.
+Traditional Islamic attire is not necessary.
 Local businessmen may wear Western attire or a dishdasha, a flowing robe seen at nearly every type of occasion.

 It is not necessary to give gifts to business contacts in the UAE, but a small token with personal significance is not inappropriate.